Doing More With Less: Mismatch-Based Risk-Limiting Audits: Results

 \item[Random (20--80).]
 Same as ``Random (100--0),'' but 80\% of the CVRs have null votes, leading to a larger probability of having 1-vote over- and understatements.
 This scenario assesses the impact of a large number of invalid votes.
 For all other scenarios (above), every CVR had a valid vote. \end{description} The CVRs were constructed to attain the intended CVR margin proportion and mismatch rate.
 For example, in the ``2-Under'' scenario, the only mismatches involve CVRs with votes for the losing candidate.

 Results are in \autoref{fig:plural}.
 When the mismatch rate $m$ is small compared to the CVR margin proportion $\propmargin$, the relative incremental cost of \mismatch{} RLAs is low.
 As $m$ approaches $\propmargin$, the incremental cost increases substantially, particularly when not every error is a two-vote overstatement.
 The incremental cost is greatest when $m \approx \propmargin$ but some CVR errors ``cancel'' (understatements and overstatements).
 Then a \mismatch{} audit will typically lead to a full manual count, while a card-level comparison audit often certifies the election after examining only a fraction of the cards.
-Note that sometimes the \mismatch{} audit leads to smaller average sample sizes than the card comparison audit, when the errors are the best case for the \mismatch{} audit (which are very unlikely in practice).
-This can occur since we use different assorters and statistical tests for the two types of audit.
+Note that sometimes the \mismatch{} audit leads to smaller average sample sizes than the card comparison audit, when the errors are the best case for the \mismatch{} audit (which are very unlikely in practice, absent hacking, misconfiguration, or a serious malfunction).
+This is possible because we use different assorters and statistical tests for the two types of audit.